Frequently Asked Questions

 Anything you eat, The best results our obtained from soft organic waste such as left over vegetable scraps, fruit and vegetable peelings, tea leaves/bags and coffee grounds, vacuum dust and hair (including animal) shredded newspaper, egg box type cardboard (pre-soaked), newspaper, crushed egg shells and stale bread.
 The greater the variety of organic wastes the better the resultant worm castings will be.

 Worms cannot eat material such as glass metal or plastics.
-You should also avoid some organic material such as animal manure (the animal may have been 'wormed' and the residue can kill your worms) highly acidic fruit such as citrus fruits and onions should be avoided.
-Also avoid meat and bones - products covered in fat, vinegar, garlic and spicy foods, eggs (egg shells are excellent) and dairy product
+You should also avoid some organic material such as animal manure (the animal may have been ‘wormed’ and the residue can kill your worms) highly acidic fruit such as citrus fruits and onions can be fed in very small amounts.
+Also avoid meat and bones (small meat remains off a plate are generally fine)– products covered in fat, vinegar, garlic and spicy foods, eggs (egg shells are excellent) and dairy products

-YES PLEASE FOODS (foods that should be fed in moderation are in italics)
+YES PLEASE FOODS (foods that should be fed in very small amounts are in italics)

 Vegetables